ovh/cds/docs/content/docs/concepts/project.md

 A CDS Project brings together several entities such as pipelines, applications, workflows, environments.
 A project also allows to link one or more repository manager such as github, bitbucket, gitlab...

-A project is often associated with one or more groups with differents ACLs.
+A project is often associated with one or more groups with different ACLs.

 ## Metadata